 Yes!
 All dogs are required to be on a leash at all times when coming or going.
 This is for the safety of your dog, especially in our parking lot.
 This will also help keep the lobby environment more calm and running smoothly.
 Remember, not all dogs that come to Ruff Housing are dogs that are friendly with other dogs.

 If your dog has something that is contagious or that could possibly be contagious (for example, if your dog is coughing, has a runny nose or is sneezing), do not bring your dog to Ruff Housing until your veterinarian has confirmed that they are no longer a risk to other dogs.
 You may be asked to provide a statement from your veterinarian confirming that it is safe for us to admit your dog.
 But, because we have a large number of staff members available all day and also overnight attendants who can handle potty breaks or medication during the night, Ruff Housing can be a great place for dogs who have non-contagious medical needs, such as dogs that are blind or deaf.
 It is important to keep in mind that there are other dogs in the facility.
 So if your dog has a compromised immune system or other health issues, you should discuss your plans with your veterinarian before deciding to board them in any facility.
 Remember, Ruff Housing cannot be held responsible if your dog becomes ill during or after their stay.
-For more information, read the brochures located in our lobby titled "Let's Talk About Boarding Your Pet" and "Let's Talk About Boarding Geriatric Pets," or see our "Special Services" page.
+For more information see the Dog Health and Safety section of our website.

 All dogs get at least four potty breaks per day if they’re lodging with us.
 We may also give more frequent breaks depending on your dog’s individual needs (puppies, elderly dogs and dogs with medical conditions that create more frequent urination, or if your dog just seems like he/she needs an additional break).
 Our Lodging Specialists are there to serve your dog.
 During the playtime that is included with our Enrichment Program, your dog will have plenty of opportunity to potty.

 We typically recommend bringing your dog’s food from home, as a lot of dogs do better staying on their regular diet from home and have less trouble with upset stomachs from switching foods.
-However, we do serve Iams Lamb & Rice at no additional charge, if you prefer.
+However, we do serve Purina ONE Smart Blend Sensitive Stomach at no additional charge, if you prefer.
 If your pet has any food allergies or dietary concerns, we definitely recommend supplying your own food.
 If you do decide to bring your own food, we recommend bringing it in pre-portioned resealable baggies.
 This ensures that we have plenty of food for your dog’s stay.
 If you do not pre-portion the food, it does need to be in a resealable container or bag.
 We also have a refrigerator and microwave to prepare special diets.
-If you dog is boarding with us for five days or more, you may want to consider increasing the amount of food your dog eats, due to their increased activity level.
+If your dog is boarding with us for five days or more, you may want to consider increasing the amount of food your dog eats, due to their increased activity level.

 In the event that your pet requires medical attention, we will refer to your contact list and make every attempt to reach you or your designated emergency contact.
 If we are unable to contact you or your emergency contact and we feel your dog needs medical attention, we will transport your pet to their regular veterinarian, if close by, to ensure continuity of care.
 If your veterinarian is not near our facility, we will go to one of the local veterinarians that we know.
 If we believe that the situation is urgent or if your dog needs care after regular hours, we will take your pet to the closest veterinary emergency clinic.